 Paul Janssen, Founder, the Janssen Pharmaceutical Companies of Johnson & Johnson, 1961-1991

 Why He’s So Legendary ...

 Janssen, the son of a doctor, was born in Belgium in 1926.
 And although his father's vocation no doubt inspired his own passion for medicine, he was driven toward research after the loss of his 4-year-old sister to tuberculous meningitis.
 Despite modest financial means, he boldly founded his own independent research lab at the age of 27.

-Early on, Janssen recognized the relationship between a compound's chemical structure and its action as a medicine and, in turn, synthesized many revolutionary drug compounds, including a breakthrough treatment for psychotic disorders and an analgesic opioid.
+Early on, Janssen recognized the relationship between a compound's chemical structure and its action as a medicine and, in turn, synthesized many revolutionary drug compounds, including a breakthrough treatment for psychotic disorders.
 To further grow his lab’s potential, Janssen decided to merge his company with Johnson & Johnson, a move that was finalized in February 1962.